onatuzunyayla/text-secure-protocol/README.md

 – Accept the signature only if h = h′
 – Reject it otherwise.

-# Developing software for receiving messages from other clients
+## Phase II: Developing software for receiving messages from other clients

 You are required to develop a software for downloading 5 messages from the server, which were uploaded to the server originally by a pseudo-client, which is implemented in the python code ephemeral.py